womenintech-chennai/womenintech-website/README.md

 	**Tech i already know:*HTML, CSS, C, C++, Js Frameworks* *I can help in frontend development and hosting and maintaince of this website* 11.[Gayathri Krishnan] (https://github.com/gayathri-krishnan)
-	**Tech i already know:*Java , Java related Frameworks, SQL, Database, ETL, with a sprinling of Angular/ React* *I can help with frontend or backend.
-I would love to documentation.
+	**Tech i already know:*Java , Java related Frameworks, SQL, Database, ETL, with a sprinkling of Angular/ React* *I can help with frontend or backend.
+I would love to do documentation.
 Sometimes I use comments/javadoc to think out loud*